sundarram1608/Carnatic-Music-Raga-Identification-using-MIR-and-Deep-Learning/README.md

 ![Architecture](architecture.jpg)
 <br>

+## Details on files & folders<br>
+**This code repository is organised into following key components:**<br>
+- README.md: The current file you are reading giving an overview of the project.<br>
+- requirements.txt: Contains all the necessary libraries that should be installed in the local environment of Microsoft Visual Studio code. <br>
+- helpers.py: Contains the
+- pipelines.py:
+- feature_extraction_code.ipynb:
+- eda_code.ipynb:
+- model_building.ipynb:
+- Reports:

 ## How to use this repository? <br>

 For this project, I used both Google Collab & Microsoft Visual Studio for coding.
 Feature extraction was performed in Visual Studio code while EDA & Model Building was performed in Collab.
 My observation and recommendation is to build the entire project in Collab to leverage the free student compute it provides for one year.However, this can be built in local IDEs for small datasets for ease of usage and experimentations.<br>